miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed npctemplate* files, delete those if found in /vdata/system.
 Renamed Sabbat Thug speaker name to Thug and a few Trips to Vandals.
 Redid lost changes to Wong Ho dialogue about the silver haired man.
-Made Giovanni guard at the rear entrance of the mansion speak again.
+Made Giovanni guard at the rear entrance of the Mansion speak again.
 After giving Ash the bloodpack it will be gone from your inventory.
 Fixed Damsel recognizing Malkavians and Romero offering them pimpin.
 Repaired more problems in Hitman quest and added a new quest state.